IgniteUI/igniteui-docfx/README.md

 ## Building for Staging and Production

-The build command is very similar to the beforementioned step.
+The build command is very similar to the aforementioned step.
 To build the site for staging, run:

 ```
 npm run build-staging --lang en